Frosty-pup/CyberTruckSim/README.md

 - 2: Stop the truck
 - 3: Drive
 - 4: Fix the truck
+- 5: Get Towed - Charge the car
-- 5: Check status
+- 6: Check status
-- 6: Exit the game
+- 7: Exit the game

 ## Example Gameplay